Milton Friedman by Lanny Ebenstein

 “Conversations with Scorsese” exemplifies a charismatic way of writing a book that is active and engaging.
 The book’s strength lies in the ability to create a visual, auditory masterpiece using words as a medium.
 This creativity comes through the actual dialogue rather than the flowery prose found in traditional writing styles.

 I highly recommend this book based on the legendary Martin Scorsese, as well as a style of writing in step with the visual necessity of contemporary society.

 Where Good Ideas Come From: The Natural History of Innovation by Steven Johnson

-All too often, the conventional thinking behind how great ideas emerge is shrouded in a “turning point,” rather than evolution.
+The conventional thinking behind how great ideas emerge is shrouded in a “turning point” rather than evolution.
 Malcolm Gladwell’s “Tipping Point…” sheds light on the incremental process of how trends start from ground zero and gain momentum organically.

 Steven Johnson’s “Where Good Ideas Come From…” takes the science of innovation, fundamentally drawn from Darwin’s “The Origin of Species”, a step further by turning the idea of “genius” on its ear.

 Johnson reveals that the creativity of phenomenal innovation is largely steeped in a preternatural curiosity coupled with converging ideas with like-minded individuals.